ggrrrr/rss-viewer-task/README.md

 * Create a Golang Rss Reader service that uses the RSS package
 * Create a Rails application

+## Some tasks for which I did not have the time for...

+* Add unit tests to the common libs
+* Add OTEL and spans to GoLang
+* Working Dockerfile for the Rails app and add it to docker-compose
+* Add unit test to Ruby
+* Add JWT signer to the Ruby
+* Add OTEL to Ruby

 ## Code structure

 * [be](/be) -- backend services and libraries in GoLang